When obstacles become challenges

 We get to witness this in Biodynamic Meditation.

 I did a craniosacral therapy session last week on a friend whom I hadn’t seen since the start of the pandemic.
-I went to his home since he has a massage table.
+I went to his home since he has a massage table there.
 We wore masks during the session with the window open.

 The session was successful.
 He’d taken a spill on his bike, hit his head, didn’t seem too badly injured, went home…and noticed that he just didn’t feel right for a couple of weeks and called me.
 He felt shifts and releases throughout the session.